-For 25 years, the Pacific Northwest Trail Association has engaged local youth in a variety of academic, vocational, and volunteer community service programs.
-Today, we administer youth programs which engage local youth in service to our public lands.
+For over thirty years, the PNTA has engaged local youth in community service programs.
+Today, we manage trail stewardship programs that engage youth and young adults in service to our public lands.

 Along the 1,200 mile PNT, we engage and partner with a wide variety of organizations in trail stewardship.
 Our Performance Trail Crews work to construct trails and backcountry infrastructure to US Forest Service standards.

 We partner with volunteers to help build a better PNT.
 Volunteers helped to create this mountain-to-sea route and continue to help to maintain, advocate, and to protect this remarkable long-distance trail.

 For over 40 years, the PNTA has been the primary source of information about the PNT.
 We improve access to this public resource by offering free trail maps and other information online and through community outreach.
 Providing information on permits, regulations, and Leave No Trace principles helps to protect the experience and to protect the trail for the enjoyment of future generations.

 Decades of advocacy by the Pacific Northwest Trail Association earned the Pacific Northwest Trail a place in our National Trails System.
 In 2009, our efforts earned the PNT congressional designation as a National Scenic Trail—the gold standard among long-distance trails in America.
 Today, we are working to permanently protect the trail corridor of the Pacific Northwest National Scenic Trail.

 In 2017, the PNTA met with more than 3,000 outdoor enthusiasts.
 Presentations and outreach events inspired PNT users to explore the PNT and to get involved with trail stewardship in their communities.
 Twelve guided hikes along the trail revealed the hidden history of the PNT, and explored the diverse ecosystems along the mountain-to-sea route.